getify/Functional-Light-JS/ch3.md

 getCurrentUser( function foundUser(user){ /* .. */ } );
 ```

-Each call adds one more argument to the original `ajax(..)` call, until all three have been provided and `ajax(..)` is executed.
+Each call partially applies one more argument to the original `ajax(..)` call, until all three have been provided and `ajax(..)` is invoked.

-Remember our example from earlier about adding `3` to a each value in a list of numbers?
-Recall that currying is similar to partial application, so we could do that task with currying in almost the same way:
+Remember our example from earlier about adding `3` to each value in a list of numbers?
+As currying is similar to partial application, we could do that task with currying in almost the same way:

 ```js
 [1,2,3,4,5].map( curry( add )( 3 ) );